The NFTS is committed to ensuring it is open to students of genuine ability, no matter what their background or financial circumstances.

 The School also receives significant scholarship funding from a range of trusts and grant-giving organisations, such as the Leverhulme Trust which supports 10 students every year, as well as companies and individuals.

-Toledo Productions support diverse new British voices and talent.
-The Toledo Scholarship is an NFTS scholarship established by Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
-Watch below to see how the Toledo Scholarship has helped British Black and Ethnic Minority students train at the NFTS.
+Toledo Productions supports diverse new British voices and talent.
+The Toledo Scholarship was established in 2005 by one of the world’s most successful producers and NFTS governor Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
+Since its inception, over 30 scholars have benefitted from £300,000 of funding including writer/director Shola Amoo (The Last Tree) and producer Kurban Kassam (Ginger and Rosa).
+More information is available on our Toledo Scholarship page, where you can see how it has helped British Black and Ethnic Minority students successfully train at the NFTS.

 Scholarships for Diploma courses

 Scholarships are now available for full-time NFTS Diploma courses starting in January 2020.
 More than £100,000 is available to support students.
-Find out more here.
+Find out more on our scholarships for diploma courses page.

 UK Scholarship Programme